From my comments queue:

-Kabul is not safe.
+The boiled down truth is that Kabul is not safe.
 It is the capital of a country at war, and coming here is a risk you need to seriously weigh against the good you think you can do.
-Staying safe is more about luck than anything else.
-People who do all the ‘right’ things still get killed, while many ‘reckless’ expats live on physically unscathed.
+Staying safe is largely a matter of luck.
+People who do all the right things still get killed, while many reckless expats live on physically unscathed.
 The war in Kabul is like slow-rising floodwater, not a tsunami.
-(This is what journalists mean when they refer to a rising tide of violence.)
-It is overtaking every aspect of life, gradually.
-Kabul in 2011 is not Sarajevo in 1993 or Baghdad in 2007.
+This is what journalists mean when they refer to a rising tide of violence.
+It is overtaking every aspect of life, gradually, unevenly.
+Kabul experienced frequent attacks against civilians targets from 2009 through 2011, with Taliban suicide bombers taking out soft targets –shopping malls, supermarkets, and guesthouses.
+2012 was eerily quiet, but now appears to have been an aberration as attacks are picking up again.

-Bombings are not how you will experience insecurity on a daily basis, though.
-Instead, you’ll experience insecurity in the changes in your friends’ and colleagues’ behavior and speech; the short tempers, the depressed lethargy of your Afghan friends, the offhand remarks about not going for picnics at Qargha anymore “because it’s not safe,” and the tight faces of your fellow shoppers at the supermarket.
-You’ll feel the deterioration in the grumbling of restaurant-owners pacing their near-empty establishments, the exodus of your fellow expats to the Democratic Republic of the Congo and Sri Lanka, and the shifting landscape of the Kabul’s blast wall maze.
+But bombings are not how you will experience insecurity on a daily basis.
+Instead, you’ll experience insecurity in the subtle changes in the behavior and speech of your friends and colleagues; the shorter tempers, the depressed lethargy of your Afghan friends, the offhand remarks about not going for picnics at Qargha anymore because it’s not safe, and the tight faces of your fellow shoppers at the supermarket.
+You’ll feel the deterioration in the grumbling of restaurant owners pacing their near-empty establishments, the exodus of your fellow expats to Burma and Mali, and the shifting landscape of security barriers and checkpoints.

-Expats here are always searching for the right combination of security measures, that elusive, magic formula that will ensure safety or, at the very least, dampen the post-tragedy “she/he was asking for it” talk.
-Short of sealing yourself off from Afghan life entirely, there are few ways to better your odds.
-Your odds are still pretty good –most of your days will be blissfully quiet and boring, I promise– but if you are tempted to seal yourself off anyway, or you don’t think you can cope through the days of mayhem, you should consider working elsewhere.
+Expats here are always searching for the right combination of security measures, that elusive, magic formula that will absolutely ensure safety or, at the very least, dampen the post-tragedy “she/he was asking for it” talk that is so toxic within the expat community.
+You should follow your employer’s security rules or, if you’re on your own, take the advice of long-termers seriously, but short of sealing yourself off from ordinary Afghan life entirely there are few ways to better your odds.
+Your odds are still pretty good –most of your days will be blissfully quiet and boring– but if don’t think you can cope through occasional days and nights of surreal mayhem, you should consider working elsewhere.

 Housing